 To be qualified to

-apply for a fiscal year 2018 grant award, an entity must complete the following three steps:
+apply for a fiscal year 2018 grant award, an entity must complete the following four steps:

 The Grantee Portal can be accessed through the Grantee Links heading on the GATA website.
 A personal or business email address is required to establish an account.
-Authentication establishes or verifies the relationship between an individual and the organization they represent.
+Authentication is required through the Illinois.gov authentication portal.
+It establishes or verifies the relationship between an individual and the organization they represent.
 Authentication is performed once for each individual associated with a registration.
 If your email was not previously associated with the organization that you represent, click the “Create a new account" link below the “Sign in" button.
 After you have entered the required information you will receive a confirmation email that will instruct you to click a link to complete the account creation process.
-For help with the Illinois.gov Authentication Portal please browse to
+For help with the Illinois.gov Authentication Portal please visit the

 If the DUNS number that you enter is not found in the GATA system, the system will invite you to create a new grantee account for the entity related to that DUNS number.
 Please confirm that you entered the correct DUNS number before creating a new account.
 Creation of a new grantee account is accomplished by providing your organization's: